 Role of senior executives

-The Board delegates day-to-day management of Kula Gold’s resources to management, under the leadership of the Chief Executive Officer (CEO), to deliver the strategic direction and goals determined by the Board.
+The Board delegates day-to-day management of Kula Gold’s resources to management, under the leadership of the Chairman, to deliver the strategic direction and goals determined by the Board.

 Companies should undertake appropriate checks before appointing a person, or putting forward a person for election, as a director, and provide material information relevant to an election of that person.